NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 submodule add).
 The entries for "path" and "url" are always present, branch is optional.

-- The Path field determines the file path where the submodule will apear within the working copy of the referencing repository.
+* The path field determines the file path where the submodule will apear within the working copy of the referencing repository.
-- The url field is the access path to the submodule repository.
+* The url field is the access path to the submodule repository.
 It is the same URL that is used for a "git clone" of the submodule repository..
-- The "branch" field is optional.
+* The "branch" field is optional.
 It only exists if you want the base repository to follow a branch of the submodule.
 It will be used consistently later when applying this method.